D4wnstar/aetherwisp/Electromagnetism/Circuitry/Ohm's laws.md

 Say you have a piece of ohmic material that's being traversed by a *steady* current.
 We know that the [[divergence]] of the electric field is zero, so
 $$\nabla\cdot\mathbf{E}=\frac{1}{\sigma_{C}}\nabla\cdot\mathbf{J}=0$$
 This is true only if the conductivity is constant, that is, uniform over the material.
 What this means is that, *inside* of a material of uniform conductivity subject to a steady current, [[Laplace's equation]] still holds and may be used to calculate the potential.
 It is not in general true *outside*.
+### Relation to temperature
+Most materials, when heated, expand in size (some materials shrink, but the discussion applies to them too).
+Since the second law is dependent on the geometry of the material, it is indirectly dependent on temperature too.
+When a material expands, $l$ increases, but so does the cross-section $S$.
+In the specific case of a wire, the ratio $l/S$ tends to remain constant (or approximately so), which means Ohm's second law is mostly temperature-independent for wires.
+This does not hold for other shapes.

+The exact expression of resistivity with respect to temperature is extremely complicated and the domain of statistical mechanics.
+At a high level, we can use a [[serie|series expansion]] like
+$$\rho(\theta)\simeq\rho_{\theta_{0}}[1+\alpha(\theta-\theta_{0})]$$
+where $\rho_{\theta_{0}}$ is the resistivity at reference temperature $\theta_{0}$. $\alpha$ is a constant that depends on the material.
+The scale of temperature is generally arbitrary, but Celsius is the usual (Kelvins are asymmetric as there is no negative absolute temperature, which makes them harder to work with).
+The reference temperature is also arbitrary: in physics choosing 0°C is common, whereas in chemistry and engineering 20°C is more typical.